greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/greenplum_r_client.html.md

 ```

-When you connect to Greenplum Database, you provide the master host, port, database name, user name, password, and other information via function arguments or a data source name \(DSN\) file.
+When you connect to Greenplum Database, you provide the coordinator host, port, database name, user name, password, and other information via function arguments or a data source name \(DSN\) file.
 If you do not specify an argument or value, GreenplumR uses the default.

 The `db.connect[.dsn]()` functions return an integer connection identifier.
 You specify this identifier when you operate on tables or views in the database.
 You also specify this identifier when you close the connection.